The babysitter in your home: routines, rules and behaviour

 Visitors

 - Tell the babysitter that it isn’t OK for them to have visitors at your house.
-For example, it isn’t OK for their boyfriend or girlfriend to visit.
+For example, it isn’t OK for their partner to visit.

 - Tell the babysitter what to do if unexpected visitors arrive.
-For example, ‘If anyone else knocks, don’t feel you have to answer the door.
+For example, ‘If anyone else knocks, you don’t have to answer the door.
 They can come back later’.

 Second-hand and third-hand smoke is harmful for children so it’s best to consider a non-smoking babysitter.
 Also, make it clear that no alcohol or other drugs are allowed while the babysitter is looking after your child.